Locations

 Match Users to the Appropriate License Level: Dynamics 365 offers different license types for different needs – full application licenses (Enterprise licenses for power users of Sales, Finance, etc.), lighter use licenses (often called Team Member licenses), and attach licenses (discounted licenses for users who already have a base license in another D365 app).
 Conduct a role-based analysis of your D365 users:

-- Ensure users needing multiple Dynamics modules take advantage of the Attach licenses.
-If a user needs both Sales and Customer Service, you should not be paying full price for both – one should be the base license, the other an attachment (which is cheaper).
+• Ensure users needing multiple Dynamics modules take advantage of the Attach licenses.
+If a user needs both Sales and Customer Service, they should not be paying full price for both – one should be the base license, and the other an add-on (which is cheaper).

-- Consider whether any users can move to a lower-tier product (e.g., Dynamics 365 Sales Professional vs. Sales Enterprise) if their requirements are basic.
-The Professional tier is cheaper but has some functionality limits; it might suffice for some groups.
+• Consider whether any users can move to a lower-tier product (e.g., Dynamics 365 Sales Professional vs. Sales Enterprise) if their requirements are basic.
+The Professional tier is more affordable but has some functionality limitations; it may suffice for some groups.

 Considerations: